openiomon/hds2graphite/README.md

 When using HTNM / HIAA: `/opt/hds2graphite/bin/hds2graphite.pl -start <subsystem name> -realtime`

 ## Changelog
+### 0.4.1
+* fix error in realtime metric configuration
+* fix bugs for datasource renaming in import script
+* change systemd service configuration to log output in journal

 ### 0.4.0
 * Added support for graphite-tag format to be used with VirtoriaMetrics backend
 * Added PromQL dashboards (tested with VictoriaMetrics)